Goat Farm Arts Center: History

-On July 15, 2010, the property was sold for a reported $7 million to Hallister Development, specialists in renovating historic properties.
+In 2008, Hallister Development filed a "Developments of Regional Impact" application with the Georgia Regional Transportation Authority for a project containing 426 residential units at the location, to contain 96000 ft2 of office and 96000 ft2 of retail on the property.
+In 2009, Hallister made the decision to develop the site into a center for the visual and performing arts containing performance and exhibition halls, a cafe/library, an on-site organic farm, an education center, a 5000 square foot space dedicated to contemporary dance, and creative studios for artists.
+In July 2010, the purchase of the site was finalized for a $7 million.
 Hallister stated that it planned to preserve and boost the property as an arts-friendly community.
-In 2008, as an alternate back up plan, Hallister Development filed a "Developments of Regional Impact" application with the Georgia Regional Transportation Authority for a project containing 426 residential units at the location, to contain 96000 ft2 of office and 96000 ft2 of retail.

-Hallister Development ultimately chose not to pursue redevelopment of the site into a residential/commercial complex.
-In 2009, Hallister made the decision to develop the site into a Center for the Visual and Performing Arts containing performance and exhibition halls, a cafe/library, an on-site organic farm, an education center, a 5000 square foot space dedicated to contemporary dance, and creative studios for artists.

 In 2010, it was used for filming in the episode "Vatos" of The Walking Dead.
 In 2012, it was used for The Hunger Games: Catching Fire filming.

+In 2025, Goat Farm announced that it would be managing an arts workspace in Georgia Tech's new Creative Quarter development.

 Organization

 The Goat Farm primarily explores experimental and innovative works.
 The Arts Center is a for-profit arts model and does not operate on public funding, donations or grants.
-Its non-traditional rustic auditoriums are Goodson Yard, The Rodriguez Room, The Warhorse and three exterior venues - The Village Green, Warhorse Court and The Dovetail.
 Ballet and contemporary dance classes are offered through resident dance troupe gloATL.
 Its education and career development platform, Stimulus Diffusion, connects creatives to a wide variety of educational initiatives in Atlanta.
 The Goat Farm Arts Center provides its performance and exhibition halls to artists through a curatorial process in which those who wish to use the space submit a proposal.
 Once an idea is selected, the Goat Farm invests in and works with the artists and/or performance groups to actualize the concept.
-All of the selected artists receive The Goat Farm's AIP (Arts Investment Package), which includes financial assistance, direct funding, production assistance, marketing assistance and rehearsal, performance, exhibition or classroom space.
+All of the selected artists receive the Goat Farm's AIP (Arts Investment Package), which includes financial assistance, direct funding, production assistance, marketing assistance and rehearsal, performance, exhibition or classroom space.